 - Unclean or poorly fitted dentures can cause bad breath.
 Dentures are removable artificial teeth that are used to replace missing teeth.
 When dentures are not properly cleaned and maintained, bacteria can build up on the surface of the dentures.
 This can lead to the production of volatile sulfur compounds, which have a strong, unpleasant odor.
 Also, if a denture does not fit properly in the mouth, it can cause irritation and inflammation of the gums.
 This can lead to the growth of bacteria, which can cause bad breath.

 - A mouth infection can also cause bad breath.
 When bacteria or other microorganisms infect the mouth, they can cause inflammation and bad breath.
 For example, gum disease, also known as periodontal disease, is a common infection of the gums that can cause bad breath.
 Also, abscesses, which are collections of pus that develop in the mouth, can cause bad breath.

 If you suspect a mouth infection, you should see a dentist as soon as possible for treatment.

 What is the treatment for halitosis?

-Visit the dentist regularly.
+- Visit the dentist regularly.
 You should see your dentist at least twice a year for an oral checkup and professional teeth cleaning.
-They can help in identifying and treating conditions such as dry mouth or periodontal disease that could cause bad breath.
+They can help identify and treat conditions such as the dry mouth or periodontal disease that could cause bad breath.